 At Chicory Wealth we wholly embrace the fee-only, fiduciary service model because we believe it best serves our clients and it aligns with our mission of helping people create a financial life that is part of the larger tapestry of their life and their dreams for a sustainable future.

-For further research, check out this Wall Street Journal article on how to choose a financial planner (which also recommends fee only) and this blog post on distinguishing fee-only from fee-based financial advisors.
+For further research, check out this Wall Street Journal article on how to choose a financial planner (which also recommends fee only).

 The information, analysis, and opinions expressed herein are for general and educational purposes only.
 Nothing contained in this commentary is intended to constitute legal, tax, accounting, securities, or investment advice, nor an opinion regarding the appropriateness of any investment, nor a solicitation of any type.
 Chicory Wealth makes no representation regarding the accuracy or completeness of information provided herein.
 All opinions and views constitute our judgments as of the date of writing and are subject to change at any time without notice.